-This particular ‘pictorial’ music history ‘journey’ is something that I have wanted to do for some time, as I am, and have always been a huge fan of the subject matter – “David Bowie”.
+This particular ‘pictorial’ music ‘journey’ through history, is a topic that I have wanted to do for some time, as I am, and have always been a huge fan and follower of the subject matter – “David Bowie”.

 David Jones (e.g. Bowie) was born on 8th January 1947 at 40 Stansfield Road, Brixton, London SW9.

-As a growing ‘face’ in the music scene, Bowie was signed up by the showbiz impresario Ken Pitt, who wanted to steer Bowie into being an all-round entertainer in the mould of Anthony Newley, who was big in music, tv and film at the time – and who had a unique distinctive vocal style that often accentuated cockney phrasing – something that Bowie himself would often do throughout his recording career. (go to YouTube and listen to Newley’s ‘Do You Mind’ – and you will see what I mean)
+As a growing ‘face’ in London’s music scene, Bowie was signed up by the showbiz impresario Ken Pitt, who wanted to steer Bowie into being an all-round entertainer in the mould of Anthony Newley, who was big in music, tv and film at the time – and who had a unique distinctive vocal style that often accentuated cockney phrasing – something that Bowie himself would often do throughout his recording career. (go to YouTube and listen to Newley’s ‘Do You Mind’ – and you will see what I mean)

-However, having watched the iconic Stanley Kubric film “2001-A Space Odyssey” , Bowie was inspired to compose the song “Space Oddity” – an ‘story’ song where the main character ‘Major Tom’ is shot into space and becomes a global hero, but having witnessed and experienced the awful state of the world, he decides that he would prefer to ‘stay’ in space, and does everything he can to sever all communication with planet earth.
+However, having watched the iconic Stanley Kubric film “2001-A Space Odyssey” , Bowie was inspired to compose the song “Space Oddity” – a ‘story’ song where the main character ‘Major Tom’ is shot into space and becomes a global hero, but having witnessed and experienced the awful state of the world he’s left behind, he decides that he would prefer to ‘stay’ in space, and does everything he can to sever all communication with planet earth.

-The popularity of ‘Space Oddity’ provided Bowie with the hit single and coverage that he had always craved.
+The popularity of ‘Space Oddity’ provided Bowie with the hit single and media coverage that he had always craved.
 However, follow-on success did not happen and Bowie’s career went into a lull, as he searched for a musical identity and a niche in the music business.

 Bowie split with is manager Ken Pitt and moved out of Manchester Street, and rented a couple of rooms in a magnificent but extremely run-down, gothic mansion called Haddon Hall in the London Borough of Bromley.